everythingpossible - Fotolia

 Read more about NHS IT

-- NHS Digital’s Health and Social Care Network is gearing up to connect its first customers in the next month, in the first stage of a staggered transition process.
+- NHS Digital’s Health and Social Care Network is gearing up to connect its customers in the next month, in the stage of a staggered transition process.

 - Health secretary Jeremy Hunt will set out plans for giving patients access to records and booking GP appointments through app.